vippsas/vipps-report-api/api-guide/settlement.md

 The other option is to continuously stream data as it becomes available.
-You would normally use this to synchronize the data from Vipps MobilePay to your own database, and then it is your own responsibility to do any periodization (if wanted).
+You would normally use this to synchronize the data from Vipps MobilePay to your own database, and then it is your own responsibility to do any periodization, if desired.
-We recommend this way of fetching data in general; just be aware that it may require some more sophistication in the logic for fetching reports.
+We recommend this way of fetching data in general.
+Just be aware that it may require some more sophistication in the logic for fetching reports.

 The endpoint indicates single "infinite" report, the "feed":